syseleven/grav-docs-metakube/pages/03.Tutorials/13.configure-a-load-balancer/chapter.en.md

 published: false
 date: '17-07-2018 17:14'
 publish_date: '01-08-2018 12:00'
+taxonomy:
+    tag:
+        - loadbalacer
+        - kubernetes
+        - cli
 ---

 ## Security group

-When binding an external IP to the Load Balancer it is by default not directly reachable from the outside.
-In order to make it accessible you have to add a security group to the SysEleven Stack Load Balancer Resource so it can be reached from the outside, and to your cluster nodes so they can be reached by (at least) the load balancer.
+When binding an external IP to the Load Balancer it is by default not directly reachable from the outside.In order to make it accessible you have to add a security group to the SysEleven Stack Load Balancer Resource so it can be reached from the outside, and to your cluster nodes so they can be reached by (at least) the load balancer.

 ## Install the Openstack Client

-You need to have `python-openstackclient` and `python-octaviaclient` installed on your workstation \(which includes the `neutron` binary\).
+You need to have `python-openstackclient` and `python-octaviaclient` installed on your workstation (which includes the `neutron` binary).

 See the [SysEleven Stack documentation](https://doc.syselevenstack.com/en/tutorials/openstack-cli/) for more information on how to install these.